vincentminutella/lambda-api-gateway/README.md

-#  A REST API Gateway, SQS, Lambda (NodeJS middleware), DynamoDB Integration Sample
+#  A REST API Gateway, SQS, Lambda (NodeJS), DynamoDB Integration Sample

 ## Note:
 you might ask why is SQS included in this architecture?